ate47/t8-atian-menu/README.md

 - `2751867714` - usage of `self` as an object, but wasn't.
 - `3797948576`, `285416523`, `1642120921` - usage of `notify` without a pointer/object(param0) hash/string(param1).
 - `2006839707` - Call of array::add using a undefined or bad array.
+- `4126096467` - Var ByRef only supported for array types
+- `4048135393` - Cannot create a new local variable in the debugger
 - `829015102` - var type isn't a field object
 - `4173088841` - xpak file does not contain a valid header.
 - `3126405504` - Server script error. (set only host to false, open structs)